-Books make great gifts for kids, but it's not always easy to find reading material that fits a child's interests, maturity, or reading level.
+Books make great gifts for kids, but it's important to find reading material that fits a child's interests, maturity, and reading level.
 Before you set off to the bookstore or library, here are some guidelines.

 Babies and Toddlers

 Until kids are about 2 years old, think tactile and short.
-Thick board books with bright colors; bold, simple pictures; and few words are ideal.
+Thick board books with bright colors, bold yet simple pictures, and few words are ideal.
 These books may include interactive elements, such as parts that move, items that invite touching, and mirrors.